 Restorative Dentistry

 There are many service areas that Drs.
-Galper and Martin specializes in.
-Among them are Fillings, Crowns , Inlays and Onlays, Dentures, Implants, Root Canal Treatments, Bridges, and TMJ Treatments.
-Read more about each speciality below.
+Galper and Martin specialize in.
+Among them are Fillings, Crowns, Inlays and Onlays, Dentures, Bridges, and TMJ Treatments.
+Read more about each specialty below.

 It's my hope that they will graduate more confident, more willing to continue learning and use technology and their expertise in a range of fields we never could have imagined, ... all for the creation of a better future - Ann Jackson